MaaAssistantArknights/MaaAssistantArknights/docs/en/EMULATOR_SUPPORTS.md

 ### ⚠️ Leidian

 Compatible.

-But the connection address will change between `127.0.0.1:5555` and `emulator-5554`, varies from device to device, or may change after restarting.
-Try another when one address is not available.
+But the emulator may not be able to get the resolution.
+Please change to other emulators if it prompts warning like too low resolution.

 ### ⚠️ MEmu